jon-strabala/cb-buckets-to-collections/README.md

 Generating Keyspace commands: MakeCustomKeyspaces.sh
 ```

-Where there are two outputs:
+Where there are two output files are :
 * CustomConvertBucketToCollections.json
 * MakeCustomKeyspaces.sh